Greensboro Earns National 2015 Digital Cities Survey Award

 The City has more than 2,500 users, 1,600+ workstations, 900+ laptops, and 200 printers, and more than 60 buildings that are interconnected with fiber optic cable.
 In addition, a majority of City facilities are also equipped with wireless connectivity for City staff.

 Telecommunications provides telephone support services to all City departments, including consulting services for various types of telephone needs, and procurement and installation of various telecommunication systems.
 The City uses Voice Over IP for more than 1,500 telephones throughout its facilities.

 Public Safety division within IT focuses on the complex issues of compliance and leverages technology that can be utilized within both Police and Fire departments while ensuring the technical standards are consistent with that of the organization's best practice.
-This division is comprised of Fire Systems Administration and technical support, Police Systems Administration and technical support, Crime Analysis, and Records Management.
+This division is comprised of Fire Systems Administration and technical support and Police Systems Administration and technical support.

 The primary goal of this area is to provide security planning to protect the confidentiality, integrity, and availability of information.
 The division enforces information security and compliance to the organization through policies, standards, baselines, guidelines, and procedures.

 The Computer Operations and Billing staff processes production batch applications in Lawson, enQuesta, Miscellaneous Billing, Parking, and Building Inspections.
 This includes posting of all cash entries from collections, accounts payable, and all cash receivable systems throughout the organization.
 The division makes sure delinquent bills and penalties are processed monthly and generates appropriate output reports.

 Achieving excellence that is unparalleled in local government by providing leadership in implementing, supporting and delivering technology solutions that align with organizational goals and objectives.